Skip to content

 • sequence

 The classifier is heuristic and deliberately isolated in the Lua plugin so Claude Code UI changes can be handled without changing Rust PTY/session internals.
-Recorded fixture tests cover ready, thinking, tool-use/streaming, permission variants, plan approval variants, the workspace-trust dialog, interrupted, completed, usage, and error-like screens.
-Each fixture under tests/fixtures/claude_code/<name>.txt carries a sibling <name>.expected.json describing the expected state, evidence string, optional last_intent, and confidence floor; adding a new fixture is a documentation-only change.
+Recorded fixture tests cover ready, thinking, tool-use/streaming, permission variants, enter-plan-mode, plan approval variants, model picker variants, the workspace-trust dialog, external-editor waits, suppressed-permission waits, local slash-command panels, interrupted, completed, usage, login, error-subtype, and error-like screens.
+Each fixture under plugins/claude-code/fixtures/<name>.txt carries a sibling <name>.expected.json describing the expected state, evidence string, optional last_intent, and confidence floor; adding a new fixture is a documentation-only change.

-Current fixtures are based on sanitized captures from Claude Code v2.1.141 / v2.1.142 on Ghostty/macOS.
+Current fixtures are based on sanitized captures from Claude Code v2.1.141 / v2.1.142 / v2.1.143 on Ghostty/macOS plus manually reconstructed screens from the older local Claude Code source snapshot under ~/Downloads/src.
 Treat the exact labels, footer content, and slash-command layouts as versioned UI assumptions; update the Lua plugin and fixtures together when Claude Code changes its TUI.

 waiting_for_trust is distinct from waiting_for_permission: the workspace-trust dialog presents a numbered list (1 = Yes, proceed / 2 = No, exit) instead of the Bash/Edit-style "press Enter to approve" UI.
 A bare Enter does not accept option 1, so the Lua plugin exposes a separate approve_trust / deny_trust intent that types the numeric option first and then sends Enter.